Canon G7 X Mark II vs Nikon W150

 Concerning the storage of imaging data, both the G7X Mark II and the W150 write their files to SDXC cards.
 The G7X Mark II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the W150 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G7 X Mark II and Nikon Coolpix W150 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G7X Mark II and the W150 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the W150 followed on from the Nikon W100.
+The W150 is a recent model that features in the current product line-up of Nikon.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Nikon W150?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.